JemLuu/Something/README.md

 **What the Software Does**

-Our program takes in the user's name and date of birth.
-It then outputs using that information the zodiac sign of the user.
+This program will take the user's name and bate of birth.
+From that, it will determine what zodiac sign the user is.
+That's it

 **How to Use the Program**
 - Make sure you have python installed.